derat/nup/README.md

     `test/` directory via `go test`.
 *   Selenium tests that exercise both the web client and the server can be run from the `test/web/` directory via `./tests.py`.
+*   For development, you can import example data and start a file server by running `./import_to_devserver.sh` in the `test/example/` directory.
+Use `test@example.com` to log in.

 ## Merging songs